Simon Carter founded his eponymous brand in 1985. We chat with him about today’s fashion climate and what luxury means to him.

-Today, the meaning of the word luxury has become muddied, but what does it mean to you?
+Today, the meaning of the word luxury has become muddied – what does it mean to you?

 Time.
 Luxury means having more time.
 Sophisticated people are always reinventing the word luxury and I don’t think it’s a word that anyone should really use.
 Its currency has become devalued.
 If you can buy luxury toilet paper, where is the luxury in that?
 Brands that position themselves as luxury aren’t because there’s nothing luxurious that you can buy in every airport in the world, surely?
-And increasingly what they [the customers] want is very versatile garments, so they want, say, a jacket that could team up with, oh I don’t know, their best pair of jeans and go to a wedding with a smart shirt, or they could wear with shorts and go to a beach party.
-I think today the idea of luxury, actually, is having the luxury of wearing a garment for many different occasions – that would be the definition of luxury, wouldn’t it?
+And increasingly the customers want very versatile garments, so they want, say, a jacket that could team up with their best pair of jeans and go to a wedding with a smart shirt, or they could wear with shorts and go to a beach party.
+I think today the idea of luxury is having the luxury of wearing a garment for many different occasions – that would be the definition of luxury, wouldn’t it?

 Which designers are you a fan of?

 I’m always cautious about using the word designer because I think a true designer invents – there are very few of them.
 I’ve always admired Paul Smith.
 For designers, you’d probably have to look to somebody like John Galliano, Issey Miyake, Alexander McQueen.
 They are designers in so far as they could design something that you’d never seen before, that was fresh, that was genuinely different and genuinely pushed the fashion business further down the road.

 How do you begin your creative process?

 In today’s turbulent political climate, what’s the significance of creativity?